KraXen72/dots.girl/README.md

 ### UserChrome.css

-My UserChrome.css file can be found in the repo, simply place in the '/chrome' directory in your Firefox directory (found
+My UserChrome.css file can be found in the repo, simply place in the `/chrome` directory in your Firefox directory (found by going to about:support)

 ### Humble New Tab Page Setup